UBC-MDS/DSCI522-2425-25-heart_disease_predictor/README.md

 4. Or if you have conda-lock installed, run `conda-lock install --name heart_disease_522 conda-lock.yml`

+5. *Note*: If you have an issue installing the environment, please make sure to have conda-lock and mamba installed:

+    `conda install -c conda-forge conda-lock`

+    `conda install -c conda-forge mamba`

 #### Running the analysis

 1. Run heart_disease_predictor_report using the heart_disease_522 kernel.